 - Unwind after a day of sightseeing at the relaxed and laid-back Laundry Bar.

-Best Hotel in Old Market: Neta Socheata
+Best Hotel: Neta Socheata

 Just a stone’s throw from the river, this hotel is a quiet oasis away from the chaos of Siem Reap, while still just a short walk from Pub Street and Old Market’s best bars and restaurants.